DontBelieveMe/helix/src/arm.md

 ;                             Binary Operations
 ; *****************************************************************************

-; 32 bit Register/Immediate Subtraction
+; 32 bit Register/Immediate Addition
 ;
 ; #FIXME: This presumes that the immediate integral value ;         can fit/is suitible to use as an immediate operand to